andershub4/forestadventure/README.md

 ![forest adventure](Screenshots/v011.png)

 # Forest Adventure

-Forest Adventure is a 2D game.
+Forest Adventure is a 2D game, currenly in a very early development stage.
+The title for this game is not settled yet, Forest Adventure is just a working name.
+It is currently available for Windows (x86).

+## Building

+The development is currently made using Visual Studio 2019 [Community](https://www.visualstudio.com/vs/community/).

 ## Used Libraries